Bowling Green–Warren County Regional Airport: History

 The site was established in 1934 as a military airfield.
 Shortly after the end of WWII the airport was served by an intrastate airline, Bluegrass Airlines through fall 1946.
 On August 1, 1948 Eastern Airlines added Bowling Green to its Chicago to Atlanta route.
 Aircraft used were the Douglas DC-3, Martin 4-0-4, and the Lockheed L-188 Electra.
 In 1969 Eastern contracted to Air South and Wright Airlines to serve Bowling Green.
 The last Wright Airlines flight left Bowling Green around 4:30 pm, September 10, 1972, leaving the airport without airline service.

 Charter flights for Western Kentucky University Men's and Women's athletic programs use the airport regularly.

 Airlines and destinations

 Bowling Green–Warren County Regional Airport had seasonal service on a single airline, Contour Airlines, to Destin–Fort Walton Beach Airport in Destin, Florida.
 Service to Destin resumed on May 13, 2017, and continued through August 13, 2017.
 Contour Airlines began serving Bowling Green–Warren County Regional Airport on August 29, 2016, with twice daily flights to Atlanta and twice weekly flights to Destin on a seasonal basis.
 This marked the first time Bowling Green had scheduled commercial service since 1972.
 The seasonal flights to Destin ended in late October.
 On November 1, 2016, service to Atlanta was reduced from two flights a day to one.
-It was announced on December 9, 2016, that the flights to Atlanta would end on January 8, 2017, due to insufficient demand.
+The flights to Atlanta ended on January 8, 2017, due to insufficient demand.